eraofchaos/eraofchaos.github.io/units/Angel.md

 ---
 title: "Angel"
 permalink: /units/Angel/
-excerpt: "Archangels are a symbol of strength and light, beloved throughout the kingdom.
+excerpt: "Units Archangels are a symbol of strength and light, beloved throughout the kingdom.
 They are fierce in battle, able to strike their enemies dead and bring their allies back to life."
 unitID: 107
 last_modified_at: 2020-12-01
 lang: en